cryptrunner49/stonekv/DOCS.md

 The tests cover:

-- Basic CRUD operations (`Set`, `Get`, `Delete`)
+- Basic CRUD operations (`Set`, `Get`, `Delete`).
-- Persistence across store reopenings
+- Persistence across store reopenings.
-- Database polishing
+- Database polishing (`Polish`).
-- Full and polished backups
+- Full and polished backups (`Backup`).

 ---

-## Notes

-- **Thread Safety:** All public methods (`Set`, `Get`, `Delete`, `Polish`, `Backup`, `Close`) are thread-safe due to the use of `sync.RWMutex`.
-- **Persistence:** Data is written to disk immediately, but deleted keys remain in the file until `Polish()` is called.
-- **Error Handling:** Always check returned errors to ensure operations succeed.

----

 ## Contributing

-Feel free to fork the repository, submit issues, or create pull requests.
-Contributions to improve performance, add features, or enhance documentation are welcome!
+Contributions are welcome!
+To contribute:

+1. Fork the repository at `github.com/cryptrunner49/stonekv`.
+2. Create a feature branch (`git checkout -b feature-name`).
+3. Commit your changes (`git commit -m "Add feature"`).
+4. Push to the branch (`git push origin feature-name`).
+5. Open a pull request.

+Please include tests for new features and ensure existing tests pass.

 ---

 ## License

-This library is provided as-is with no specific license attached.
-Define your own licensing terms if you distribute it further.
+This library is licensed under the MIT License.
+See the `LICENSE` file in the repository for details.